vk6flab/dump1090/README.md

 In general everything received from port 30001 is handled exactly as the normal traffic from the receiver or from file when `--ifile` is used.

-It is possible to use Dump1090 just as an hub using `--ifile` with /dev/zero as argument as in the following example:
+It is possible to use Dump1090 just as an hub using `--ifile` with `/dev/zero` as argument as in the following example:

-    ./dump1090 --net-only
+    ./dump1090 --net-only --ifile /dev/zero

 Or alternatively to see what's happening on the screen: